 Many guides to dispute resolution techniques emphasise the importance of 'separating the people from the problem'.
-In 'Getting to Yes'24 for example, the authors consider a number of techniques, including: not blaming the other party for your problem; discussing each other's perceptions; and looking for opportunities to act inconsistently with their perceptions.
+In 'Getting to Yes'20 for example, the authors consider a number of techniques, including: not blaming the other party for your problem; discussing each other's perceptions; and looking for opportunities to act inconsistently with their perceptions.
 Detachment is also essential and the use of a third party (friend or advocate) can help.
-Although it will often be useful to address letters / emails of complaint to another member of the public body (i.e. the Monitoring Officer / a senior manager), the evidence suggests that the 'tone' of such correspondence needs to be set with considerable care.
+Although it will often be useful to address letters/emails of complaint to another member of the public body (i.e. the Monitoring Officer/a senior manager), the evidence suggests that the 'tone' of such correspondence needs to be set with considerable care.

-Resolving personality disputes generally requires respect and an imaginative solution that reconciles the need for 'face-saving': one that avoids 'the feeling or the appearance of backing down to the other side'.25 That said - there is also a need for carers to develop assertiveness skills and to be able to challenge professionals who act inappropriately.
-A number of excellent guides exist to help on this question26 - and on occasions it can be useful to remind public officials of the comments made by Lord Justice Munby: that 'the local authority, is the servant of those in need of its support and assistance, not their master'.27
+Resolving personality disputes generally requires respect and an imaginative solution that reconciles the need for 'face-saving': one that avoids 'the feeling or the appearance of backing down to the other side'.21 That said, there is also a need for carers to develop assertiveness skills and to be able to challenge professionals who act inappropriately.
+A number of excellent guides exist to help on this question - and on occasions it can be useful to remind public officials of the comments made by Lord Justice Munby: that 'the local authority, is the servant of those in need of its support and assistance, not their master',23

-- 23 Extract taken from B Lashewicz, J Mitchell, M Salami and S Cheuk Understanding and Addressing Voices of Adults with Disabilities within their Family Caregiving Contexts: Implications for Capacity, Decision-making and Guardianship - Legal Capacity, Decision-Making and Guardianship (Law Commission of Ontario 2014) p.4 - the reference here however is to 'Warrior-Hero Mothers'; see also Sara Ryan and Katherine Runswick Cole, 'From Advocate to Activist?
-Mapping the Experiences of Mothers of Children on the Autism Spectrum' in the Journal of Applied Research in Intellectual Disabilities 2009, 22, 43-53; Michelle Daly Warrior Mums and Yvonne Newbold Special Parents (Amity Books 2014).
-24 Roger Fisher, William Ury and Bruce Patton Getting to Yes (Random House 2011) pp 19 - 41. - 25 Ibid p 31. - 26 See for example Carers UK Being Heard: A self-advocacy guide for carers (2015). - 27 A Local Authority v A (A Child) [2010] EWHC 978 (Fam); (2010) 13 CCLR 404, at paras 50-51.
+Roger Fisher, William Ury and Bruce Patton Getting to Yes (Random House 2011) pp 19 - 41.

+Ibid p 31.

+See for example Carers UK Being Heard: A self-advocacy guide for carers (2015).

+A Local Authority v A (A Child) (2010) EWHC 978 (Fam); (2010) 13 CCLR 404, at paras 50-51.